h3z4r/web-dev-I-course-materials/README.md

 ## Course

-Web Development II (Alternative: Advanced Web Development with Python)
+Web Development I (Alternative: Introduction to web develoment with html, css and javascript)

 ## Level